valentynkt/BackendGarden/content/notes/Orchestration and Choreography.md

 > [!summary]
 > Understanding the differences between Orchestration and Choreography is crucial for designing effective microservice architectures.
 Orchestration offers centralized control and visibility, making it suitable for complex workflows, while Choreography provides decentralized, event-driven interactions ideal for scalable and loosely coupled systems.
 Selecting the right approach depends on the specific requirements and constraints of your project.

+## Related Topics

+>[!summary]
+>
+>- **[[Event-driven Architecture Pattern]]**: Closely related to Choreography, where events trigger interactions between services, promoting loose coupling and scalability.
+>- **[[Microservices Architecture Pattern]]**: Both orchestration and choreography are key techniques for managing interactions and workflows in microservices-based systems.
+>- **[[Service Mesh]]**: A dedicated infrastructure layer that helps manage service-to-service communication, often used in conjunction with both orchestration and choreography for microservices.
+>- **[[API Gateway]]**: Manages and routes API requests between clients and services, often used in orchestrated systems to handle and direct traffic efficiently.